General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Concern About Long-Term Exposure

 Some patients are concerned about long-term mercury exposure from existing amalgams.
-Picasso does not make medical claims about systemic mercury impact, we provide the protocol, you make the decision.
+Picasso does not make medical claims about systemic mercury impact; we provide the protocol, you make the decision.

 Failed Amalgam Needing Replacement